Ak1324/nodejs-app/README.md

 Then push the created images into docker-hub or any repository and then mention the image names into the deployment file of each app.

+# Run the imagepull-secret.sh file after editing the file with your actual Dockerhub details where the above build images are stored

+>> sh imagepull-secret.sh

 # Instructions to deploy apps into kuberntes:

 MongoDB: